4th floor, Evelina London Children’s Hospital.

-Savannah ward is a 40 bed ward with three specialities:
+Savannah ward is a 40 bed ward with 3 specialities:

 Information for visitors

-- Parents can visit their child at any time.
-However, only 1 parent can reside at the bed space overnight, we therefore ask for the parent not staying to kindly leave the ward by 9pm.
+Parents and carers can visit their child at any time.
+However, only 1 parent or carer can stay by the bed overnight.
+If you're not staying, please leave the ward by 9pm.

-- Visiting hours for all other visitors are 2-7pm.
-Please tell staff if you are expecting visitors while you are away or they will be refused entry.
+Visiting hours for all other visitors are 2pm to 7pm.
+Please tell staff if you're expecting visitors while you're away or they won't be allowed in.

-- Please switch your mobile phone to silent – if you need to use it, please do so in the parents’ room
+Please switch your mobile phone to silent.
+If you need to use it, please go to the parents' room.

-- Always clean your hands in the sinks at the entrance of the ward when arriving and leaving, to reduce the risk of infection.
-Alcohol gel is also available throughout Savannah
+Always clean your hands in the sinks at the entrance of the ward when arriving and leaving to reduce the risk of infection.
+Alcohol gel is also available throughout the ward.

 If your child is having surgery, please see our information about having an operation.

 Evelina London’s parking is at St Thomas’ Hospital.
 This car park is open 24 hours a day.
 There is limited space and there is an hourly fee for parking.
 Evelina London is close to many public transport links.
 See more information about travelling to Evelina London.

 Accommodation for parents or carers